simonwep/bavary/docs/syntax.md

 ]
 ```

-The `else`-branch is optional therefore it's possible to chain if-statements (you can still add a `else`-branch at the end if you want though):
+It's possible to directly chain if-statements / using another if-statement as else-branch making an `else-if`-statement.
 ```
 if (...) [